 - Gently melt the coconut oil in a small sauté pan on very low heat.
 Add the maple syrup and vanilla.
 Stir to combine.

 - If you’re making different colors, divide the mixture into 3 or 4 bowls.
-Color the filling in each bowl as desired with organic food coloring.
+Color the filling in each bowl as desired with food coloring.
 Mix thoroughly.

 - Chill for 10 minutes.